+Performance outcomes Acceptable outcomes

+Site layout

+P01 A01

-Performance outcomes Acceptable outcomes Site layout P01 A01 The size and bulk of new buildings associated with Total development on the site has a maximum site cover as development maintains and enhances the intended follows: local character of the zone by avoiding over-• 50% Township zone development of the site, and allowing for • 90% Centre zone development at a consistent scale, siting and intensity to nearby development. • 85% General residential zone • 85% Industry zone.
+The size and bulk of new buildings associated with development maintains and enhances the intended local character of the zone by avoiding overdevelopment of the site, and allowing for development at a consistent scale, siting and intensity to nearby development.
+Total development on the site has a maximum site cover as follows: • 50% Township zone • 90% Centre zone • 85% General residential zone • 85% Industry zone.
 Editor's Note: Where there is a conflict between the relevant Zone Code and AO1, the Zone Code prevails.

 Performance outcomes Acceptable outcomes

 P02 A02

 Landscaping is provided to enhance the visual appeal of the development and soften the appearance of the built form.
 The majority of landscaping is to be undertaken on the principal street frontage of the development.
 Except in the St George Centre zone, a minimum of 10% of the total development area is landscaped.

 Building design

 P03 A03

 New development maintains the low-rise scale and character of the Shire.
 Except where in the St George Centre zone, development is no higher than:

-• 2 storeys; or
+2 storeys; or

 8.5 m above ground level.

 P04 A04

 New buildings or structures present a traditional façade to the street.
 Except where in the St George, Dirranbandi Centre and industry zones, at least 3 of the 4 elements below must be incorporated into the façade of new buildings: • verandas or porches.

+-

 awnings and shade structures.

-variations to the roof and building lines.
+• variations to the roof and building lines.

 a range of building materials, matching prevailing materials in neighbouring buildings.

 P05 A05

 Development is generally in accordance with existing setbacks within the locality.
 No acceptable outcome is prescribed.

 Dual occupancies and multiple dwellings

 P06 A06

 The design, appearance and form of development for Dual Occupancy or a Multiple Dwelling reflects a high standard and permanent form of accommodation that complements the character of existing residential development in the Shire.
 No acceptable outcome is prescribed.

 Editor's note-Dwellings having the appearance of relocatable dwellings or other temporary structures are discouraged and unlikely to meet this performance outcome.
 However, this provision is not intended to preclude creative or adaptive building design outcomes where exhibiting strong architectural merit and visual appeal.

 P07 A07

 Building scale, form and site layout is consistent with existing prevalent residential architectural features and site layouts (e.g. location of building at the front of the lot, parking at the side or rear of dwellings, one larger building rather than multiple small buildings).
 No acceptable outcome is prescribed.

 Editor's note-Dwellings having the appearance of relocatable dwellings or other temporary structures are generally discouraged and unlikely to meet the performance outcome.
 However, this provision is not intended to preclude creative or adaptive building design outcomes where exhibiting strong architectural merit and visual appeal.

 P08 A08

+No acceptable outcome is prescribed.